MERN-Quiz-App/Quiz-App-Docs/README.md

 2. To be used as a resource for teaching and assessment.
 This application is suitable to use in a classroom to make lessons interactive and interesting.
 Features such as creating new quizzes under different categories can make the learning experience more customisable.

-3. At the end of the day, the application is a game, so it aims to entertain.
+3. The last purpose of the application is to entertain.
 The user/player can use it as a light-hearted way to wind down, or as a challenge to their friends.

 ## FUNCTIONALITY/FEATURES